HR Alert – Right To Disconnect

 According to the December Quarter 2023 Work Outlook report from the Australian Human Resource Institute, 40% of employers have already implemented such policies.

-While acknowledging flexibility concerns, there are workarounds to ensure the Right to Disconnect still allows for a flexible work environment, which includes good communication and using available tools to balance flexibility while respecting everyone’s downtime.
+While acknowledging flexibility concerns, there will be workarounds to ensure the Right to Disconnect still allows for a flexible work environment, which includes good communication and using available tools to balance flexibility while respecting everyone’s downtime.

 For example: